fetchai/agents-aea/docs/protocol.md

 )
 ```

 * The [OEF search node](../oef-ledger) will respond with a message, say `msg` of type `OefSearchMessage`, of performative `OefSearchMessage.Performative.SEARCH_RESULT`.
 To access the tuple of agents which match the query, simply use `msg.agents`.
 In particular, this will return the agent addresses matching the query.
-The [agent address](../identity) can then be used to send a message to the agent utilising the [OEF communication node](../oef-ledger).
+The [agent address](../identity) can then be used to send a message to the agent utilising the [OEF communication node](../oef-ledger) and any protocol other than `fetchai/oef_search:0.1.0`.

 * If the [OEF search node](../oef-ledger) encounters any errors with the messages you send, it will return an `OefSearchMessage` of performative `OefSearchMessage.Performative.OEF_ERROR` and indicate the error operation encountered: